adonisx/adonisx/readme.md

 ## Philosophy

-The aim of the APIX is very simple, creating a simple API server as quick as we can.
+The aim of the AdonisX is very simple, creating a simple API server as quick as we can.
 In order to this, we created a distributed [Service Provider](https://adonisjs.com/docs/4.1/service-providers) for AdonisJs.
-APIX is the name of this distributed Service Provider.
+AdonisX is the name of this distributed Service Provider.

-This service provider (APIX) scans your [Lucid](https://adonisjs.com/docs/4.1/lucid#_introduction) models, analyzes all relationships between them, create all REST API routes by [best practices](https://hackernoon.com/restful-api-designing-guidelines-the-best-practices-60e1d954e7c9), and finally, handles all requests and creates responses **automatically**.
+This service provider (AdonisX) scans your [Lucid](https://adonisjs.com/docs/4.1/lucid#_introduction) models, analyzes all relationships between them, create all REST API routes by [best practices](https://hackernoon.com/restful-api-designing-guidelines-the-best-practices-60e1d954e7c9), and finally, handles all requests and creates responses **automatically**.

 In the end of the day, with this way, you will not have to write all Rest API codes over and over.

-The important point in here, is APIX is designed for simple Rest APIs.
+The important point in here, is AdonisX is designed for simple Rest APIs.
 But again, it helps to implement you to write your own business logics by giving you some triggers for all key actions.
 For example, you can create a trigger to be triggerred before for every new insert on a table.
 In there, you can do whatever you want in it.

 ## Documentation